elwoodberry/education/dir/javascript/express/README.md

 ## In My Own Words

+**The Order Of The Document Matters**
+The question was always in the back of my mind.
+Today I just got my answer.
+The order of the routes, middleware, etc DOES matter.

 **View Engines**
 It became clear that you are going to have to understand view engines.
 I worked in Jade(Pug) first and wanted to keep that as the view engine for all the tutorial projects.
 The view engines I need to become familiar with once I have a firm grip on Express.
 1. [Express Handlebars](https://www.npmjs.com/package/express-handlebars)